First established in November 1882, Royal Wootton Bassett Town are one of the oldest football clubs in the county of Wiltshire.

-The club plays its game at the New Gerard Buxton Sports Ground, which was opened in the summer of 2015.
+The club plays at the New Gerard Buxton Sports Ground, which was opened in the summer of 2015.

-The club had previously spent the majority of its existence – between 1930, when the club was reformed after a two decade hiatus, and 2014 - playing at the original Gerard Buxton Sports Ground at Rylands Way.
+The club had previously spent the majority of its existence – between 1930, when the club was reformed, and 2014 – playing at the original Gerard Buxton Sports Ground at Rylands Way.
 The ground was donated by local dignitary Major Gerard Buxton for sporting activities within the town and opened in May 1930.

 At the time, the prestigious County League featured clubs such as Melksham Town, Devizes Town and Chippenham Town as well as – from further afield – Bath City and Yeovil Casuals (now Yeovil Town).
-Bassett had mixed fortunes during its spell in this division, coming last in 1904-05 before finishing runners-up a year later.
-During this period, the club's home games took place at 'The Close', upon which Tanners Close now stands, whilst they were based at 'The Royal Oak' public house.
+Bassett had mixed fortunes during its spell in the division, achieving an impressive runners-up finish in 1905-06.
+During this period, the club's were based at ‘The Royal Oak’ public house and played its home games took place at 'The Close', upon which Tanners Close now stands.

-Bassett resigned from the Wiltshire County League in the summer of 1908 after failing to comply with league regulations which insisted players must reside within a specific radius of the town – the majority of the Bassett side at the time lived in Swindon, while financial pressures meant the club folded.
+Bassett resigned from the Wiltshire County League in the summer of 1908.
+With the majority of players living in Swindon, Bassett fell foul of league regulations which insisted players must reside within a specific radius of the town.
+Financial pressured faced at the same time also meant the club folded.

-Years in the wilderness followed, thanks partly to the First World War – during which The Royal Oak was used as a barracks for German prisoners of war – and the presence of the 1920=21 FA Amateur Cup finalists Swindon Victoria, who for many years played in the town.
+Years in the wilderness followed, thanks partly to the First World War – during which The Royal Oak was used as a barracks for German prisoners of war – and the presence of the 1920-21 FA Amateur Cup finalists Swindon Victoria, who for many years played in Wootton Bassett.

-However, owing to the opening of the Gerard Buxton Sports Ground in May 1930 and the desire for it to have tenants alongside the town cricket club, the football club was revived.
+The opening of the Gerard Buxton Sports Ground in May 1930 and the desire for it to have tenants alongside the town cricket club, helped revive the football club.

-Starting in the Calne & District League, Bassett had much early success, finishing runners-up in 1930-31 before going on to win the league on three occasions.
-The division featured teams from numerous surrounding villages such as Clyffe Pypard, Bushton and Lyneham– a stark contrast to the sides Bassett competed against three decades earlier.
+Starting afresh in the Calne and District League in 1930-31, Bassett had much early success, finishing runners-up in 1930-31 before going on to win the league on three occasions.
+The division featured teams from numerous surrounding villages such as Clyffe Pypard, Bushton and Lyneham – a stark contrast to the sides Bassett competed against three decades earlier.

-Fortunes began to change following the Second World War, and Bassett twice came close to reaching the First Round Proper of the FA Amateur Cup – in the 1946-47 season it was the last Wiltshire club standing, but was beaten 9–0 by Cornish side St. Austell in the final qualifying round.
+Bassett initially struggled to compete at this level against the likes of Westbury United, Devizes and Purton.
+However, the club’s fortunes began to change following the Second World War.
+Initially, that success came on the cup front with Bassett coming close to reaching the First Round Proper of the FA Amateur Cup in the 1946-47 season.
+The last Wiltshire club standing, Bassett were beaten 9–0 by Cornish side St. Austell in the final qualifying round.

-Bassett steadily rose up the Wiltshire League Division One table during the 1950s.
+Bassett then steadily rose up the Wiltshire League Division One table too during the 1950s.
 After narrowly missing out on the title two seasons earlier, they were crowned as champions in 1958-59.
-A year later, now playing in the Wiltshire Premier Division, Bassett enjoyed another successful season, embarking on a nine game FA Amateur Cup run that saw them again fall one game short of reaching the First Round Proper.
+A year later, now playing in the Wiltshire Premier Division, Bassett enjoyed another successful season, embarking on a remarkable nine-game FA Amateur Cup run that saw them again fall one game short of reaching the First Round Proper.

 The club generally found the going tough in its new league surroundings.
-However, they were up against strong opposition, which included numerous clubs from outside the county, namely Somerset sides Paulton Rovers, Radstock Town, Frome Town, Clandown and Peasedown Athletic, as well as Stonehouse Town from Gloucestershire.
+However, they were up against strong opposition, which included numerous clubs from outside the county, including from Somerset and Gloucestershire.

 In 1976 the Wiltshire County Football League was established after another reorganisation of the game in the county.
 Bassett were placed in Division One, but were relegated after two seasons.
 They secured promotion a year later, but immediately went back down in 1979-80.